Juniper/OpenClos/README.md

 If you find an issue with the software, please open a bug report on the OpenClos repository.

 The Juniper Networks Technical Assistance Center (JTAC) does not provide support for OpenClos software.
-For general questions and support, send e-mail to openclos-support@juniper.net.
+For general questions and support please visit [OpenClos Google Group](https://groups.google.com/forum/#!forum/openclos)